We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 With so many sizes and options, finding the right mattress can be intimidating.
 But there may be advantages to investigating nontraditional mattress sizes like the full XL.

-Remember to make your purchase from a reputable manufacturer and check the warranty and return policy before you buy.
+Make sure your purchase comes from a reputable manufacturer and check the warranty and return policy before you buy.